SonicJuice/Recreational-Algorithms/README.md

 # Python Number Theory
-Implementations of interesting number theory concepts that I've researched!
+Implementations of interesting mathematical and physics concepts that I've researched!

 These include: